Camp Lemonnier holds Change of Command Ceremony

 CAMP LEMONNIER, Djibouti (May 6, 2022) U.S. Navy Capt.
-Brian R. Iber (left), relieves Capt.
-David J. Faehnle as the commanding officer of Camp Lemonnier, Djibouti, while Rear Adm.
-Christopher Gray, commander Navy Region Europe, Africa, Central looks on during a ceremony on camp May 6.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jonathan Word)
+Brian Iber relieved Capt.
+David Faehnle as the commanding officer of Camp Lemonnier, Djibouti (CLDJ), during a ceremony held on camp May 6.

+The ceremony was attended by CLDJ and Combined Joint Task Force-Horn of Africa personnel and leadership.
+Also attending were allied military partners from Djibouti, Japan, France, Spain, Italy and respective ambassadors, embassy officials and invited guests.

+Capt.
+Faehnle, a Naval Academy graduate class of 1995, former strike-fighter pilot and a U.S. Navy Reservist, assumed command of CLDJ June 2021.

 |Date Taken: